mallorysmith64/software-developer-portfolio/README.md

 ## About Me

-I'm a software developer based in the Tampa Bay area with experience mainly in front-end development.
-I enjoy building beautiful and functional applications using a variety of technologies and frameworks.
+I'm a software developer based in the Tampa Bay area.
+I enjoy building applications using a variety of technologies and frameworks.

-## Skills

-Here are some of the skills that I have developed over the years:

-- HTML/CSS
-- JavaScript
-- React
-- Python
-- Flask
-- MongoDB
-- Git
-- RESTful APIs

-Other useful tools:

-- Postman
-- Azure DevOps
-- Trello
-- Slack

 ## Contact Me